LouiseSteward/learn/newborn-care/text/quiz-05.md

 style: chapter test
 ---

+{% include metadata %}

-## Quiz 5: Care of high-risk and sick infants
+# Quiz 5: Care of high-risk and sick infants

 Please choose the *one*, most correct answer to each question or statement.